www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2025-03-13-use-lombok-s-val.md

 # Use Lombok's new val implementation.
+Lombok's new val implementation might now be performant, as it val is translated to `final var` since version 1.18.22.
+Before that, the bad performance of val prohibited its usage.
 # Tasks
 * [ ] Use Lombok's new val implementation.
 * [ ] Update Lombok guidelines.